rahul-verma/arjuna/docs/gui_abstraction/AppPageSectionObjectModel.md

-### Arjuna's App-Page-Widget Model for Gui Abstraction
+### Arjuna's App-Page-Section Model for Gui Abstraction

 Consider the following before going into the technicalities of the model:
 1. Typcally, the web applications follow a set of a templates for different pages.
 Such templates have some repetitive sections across multiple pages.
 Examples: Left navigation bars, Top Menus, Sidebars etc.